georgiee/coding-for-kids/slides.md

 ---
 ^ And coding gives your child another perspective about dreamjobs.

 ^ Just look at me.
-I wanted to be a policeman first, than a stockbroker to get rich
+I wanted to be a policeman first, then a fireman

 ^ and now the coding kid became a programmer by watching TV.

 ## [fit] Perspective

 ---